-The logo is circular, and strategically open reflecting the inclusive and welcoming community of St Joseph’s Catholic Primary School, a place of gathering and belonging.
+This logo reflects the open, inclusive and welcoming community of St Joseph’s Catholic Primary School: a place of gathering, learning and belonging.

-- The cross sweeps through the land, honouring a deep Catholic heritage in the Werribee area and our commitment to empowering our students to explore their understanding and contribution to the world with a Catholic imagination.
+The cross sweeps through the land, honouring a treasured Catholic heritage in the Werribee area and our commitment to empowering our students to explore their understanding and contribution to the world, with a Catholic imagination.

-- The river flowing through the circle acknowledges the traditional owners of the land, the Wadawurrung nation who gathered along its banks and used the rivers and wetlands as a lifegiving source of food, rich in birdlife and native plants.
+The river flowing through the circle acknowledges the traditional owners of the land, the Wadawurrung nation who gathered along its banks and used the rivers and wetlands as a lifegiving source of food, rich in birdlife and native plants.
 The water represents a journey and life.
-St Joseph’s Catholic Primary School lies beside one of the many wetlands in the Harpley Estate.
+St Joseph’s Catholic Primary School is committed to reconciliation.